april/minion-vagrant/README.md

 # To run:
 * `vagrant up`

 That's it!
-You can ssh into Minion instances with `vagrant ssh minion-frontend` and `vagrant ssh minion-backend`.
+You can ssh into your new (and hopefully fully-functioning) Minion instances with `vagrant ssh minion-frontend` and `vagrant ssh minion-backend`.

-You can access the minion-frontend instance at http://192.168.50.50:8080 (or whatever you set the IP to)
+You can access the minion-frontend site at http://192.168.50.50:8080 (or whatever you set the IP to)